comit-network/comit.network/blog/2020-09-21-setup-bitcoin-cloud-node.md

 Total cost point is about 33 AUD per month for the e2-small instance + 500 GB HDD when running 24/7.
 To give this a try for a month you should calculate with about 40 AUD of costs, assuming that you only run the e2-standard machine for the first 12-24h and then run an e2 machine.
 We feel these costs are not really a big deal for the sake of trying something awesome, but you should be aware that there are costs.
-If you want to go for a cheaper option you can sync on e.g. an external disk at home or on a Raspy.

 Instead of doing the setup yourself you can opt for using a pre-configured, pre-synced image provided on [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/techlatest-public/bitcoin-fullnode).
 We opt for doing the setup ourselves to be in full control of what is going on.